apache/mxnet/example/multihost_training/README.md

 Note that we didn't split the dataset by the number of GPUs.
 We split it by the number of workers which usually translates to number of machines.
 It is the worker's responsibility to split the partition it has across multiple GPUs it might have and run the training in parallel across multiple GPUs.

-First we need to specify the list of GPUs we want to use for training:
+To train with multiple GPUs, we first need to specify the list of GPUs we want to use for training:

 ```python
 ctx = [mx.gpu(i) for i in range(gpus_per_machine)]